softwarewolves/softwarewolves.github.io/contact.md

 ###Contact

-Contact us for a commercial proposal by sending us an email at <info@softwarewolves.net>.
+Contact us for a commercial proposal by sending us an email at <a href="mailto:info@softwarewolves.net">info@softwarewolves.net</a>.

 Softwarewolves is a session by Alexander Helleboogh, Johan Peeters and Nelis Bouck&eacute;.